laurent22/joplin/README.md

 # Available shortcuts

-There are two types of shortcuts: those that manipulate the user interface directly, such as `TAB` to move from one widget to another, and those that are simply shortcuts to actual commands.
-In a way similar to Vim, these commands are generally a verb followed by an object.
+There are two types of shortcuts: those that manipulate the user interface directly, such as `TAB` to move from one pane to another, and those that are simply shortcuts to actual commands.
+In a way similar to Vim, these shortcuts are generally a verb followed by an object.
 For example, typing `mn` ([m]ake [n]ote), is used to create a new note: it will switch the interface to command line mode and pre-fill it with `mknote ""` from where the title of the note can be entered.
 See below for the full list of shortcuts:

-	Tab       Give focus to next widget
+	Tab       Give focus to next pane
-	Shift+Tab Give focus to previous widget
+	Shift+Tab Give focus to previous pane
 	:         Enter command line mode
 	ESC       Exit command line mode
 	Ctrl+C    Cancel the current command.